 Nitrate

-According to experimental data cyanamide is further transformed via urea to ammonium and nitrate.
+Ammonium nitrate degrades to ammonium and nitrate in soil.
 In order to simulate the fate of nitrate realistically the sorption constant in soil KOC of nitrate was set to zero and the water was set to an artificial value of 10000 mg/L at 20°C.

 Nitrate